CableDorado2/Ikemen-Plus-Ultra/README.md

 - For create characters and stages, you have to use the official MUGEN Elecbyte Documentation: http://www.elecbyte.com/mugendocs-11b1/mugen.html

 ## Discord Support
-If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server (**They normally answer questions about Ikemen GO**, so if you are going to ask about something for Ikemen Plus Ultra, **keep in mind that those who use this version can be counted on the fingers of ONE hand**): https://discord.gg/KV5EPnMuA7
+If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server: https://discord.gg/KV5EPnMuA7

+> [!CAUTION]
+> **Keep in mind that those who use this engine version can be counted on the fingers of ONE hand**
+> Developers normally answer questions about the lastest: **Ikemen GO**

 ## About All IKEMEN Versions
 **S-SIZE Project** is an original programming language project done by **Suehiro** with C++, it has sound, ascii, and basics implemented. its abbreviation is SSZ.